mikkosyrja/speedcrunch-android/README.md

 on the upper side of screen switches between pages and swiping on the keyboard switches either between pages or between keyboard panes.

+Top right menu has functions for copying latest result or expression to clipboard, pasting clipboard contents to the expression field and clearing the history list.

 #### Function and settings pages

 Leftmost page has function list containing all SpeedCrunch engine functions, units, constants and